tumarkin/edgar/README.md

     c.
 CD to the local repository directory and type `stack install`.

     d.
-On occassion, `stack` may temporarily fail on the install due to the way it handles parallel installation of dependencies.
+On occasion, `stack` may temporarily fail on the install due to the way it handles parallel installation of dependencies.
 Just run `stack install` again and it will pick up where it left off.

-2. Install postgres and create a database to hold your form index, e.g., `create database edgar`.
+2. Install Postgres and create a database to hold your form index, e.g., `create database edgar`.

 3. On the command line type `edgar init`.
 You will need to specify a path if you did not use the default database name (i.e. *edgar*).
 See getting help below.